-Marketing Platforms Is the Largest Category
+Marketing Platforms Is The Largest Retail Technology Category

-We see that Marketing Platforms is the largest category with 245 companies.
+We see that Marketing Platforms is the largest category with 271 companies.
 This category includes companies that enable merchants to execute and manage marketing campaigns.
 It also contains customer relationship management tools used to improve customer engagement.
 Some example companies in this category include Showpad, Sprinklr, Gainsight, and Medallia.

-Our Innovation Quadrant divides the Retail Technology categories into four different quadrants.
+Our Innovation Quadrant divides the retail technology categories into four different quadrants.

 Last Mile Logistics companies are innovating on the last phase of the supply chain.
 They work on moving goods from a local retailer to a consumer’s home.
 Some example companies in this category include Instacart, DoorDash, Bigbasket, and Deliveroo.